Planning a Wedding? Bookmark These Do’s and Don’ts and Guarantee Yourself an Unforgettable Wedding Celebration

 Planning a wedding is the first real test that you two will have to pass together, as a single unit.
 When you have to keep both sides of the families happy.
 And when there are so many people involved in the union, it is paramount that you keep everyone happy.

 It might be a case of perfect synchronisation!
 Or a case of opposites colliding!
 You may be the Band Baaja Bride, talking to a person who wants a Court Shaadi.
 Or vice versa.
 Talk it through and move around these pieces deftly.
 Who knows - it could also end up becoming a classic idea behind your pre-wedding photo shoot!

 With Whom: Bride's Family and Groom's Family (Parents, Siblings and Respected Elders)

 Hi Chalk - Meet Cheese!
 Khandaan meets Parivaar can go in different directions, even for families coming from the same city, town, economic setting, class and social background.
 Why?
-Because each family has their own set of traditions, beliefs, religious and regional sentimentalities, which emerge at the time of an Indian Wedding.
+Because each family has its own set of traditions, beliefs, religious and regional sentimentalities, which emerge at the time of an Indian Wedding.
 And these can be things to build foundations on.
-Or cause discomforts.
+Or cause discomforts too.

 How: Online, Offline, Apps Which Offer Vendor Reviews, Recommendations

 With Whom: Break it up with your partner, Family and Friends